zplug/zplug/README.md

 Defaults to HTTPS.
 Valid options are `HTTPS` and `SSH`.
 Unless you have a specific reason, you should use the HTTPS protocol.

 For more information, see also [**Which remote URL should I use?** - GitHub Help](https://help.github.com/articles/which-remote-url-should-i-use/)

-#### `ZPLUG_CLONE_DEPTH`

-Defaults to `0`.
-When cloning a Git repository, there is an option to limit the amount of history your clone will have.
-This environment variable how many commits you want to clone.
-The value `0` means that zplug will clone the whole history of packages.

 #### `ZPLUG_FILTER`